RALLERGUMSALLA/movie_site/README.md

 ## Future Improvements

 * Make the site look better
-* Be able to remove a producer/movies from your favorites
+* Be able to remove/update a producer/movie from your favorites
 * Notification, if new producer/movie is added to the database that you favor.